Home » Dinner » Rosemary Lemon Chicken Thighs

 Instructions

-3. Toss garlic cloves, rosemary and lemon, onto a sheet pan lined with parchment paper.
-Transfer chicken to sheet pan, skin side up, placing it on top of the aromatics (herbs/lemon/garlic) and roast for about 30-35 minutes (depending on the size of the thighs)
+4. Line a sheet pan with parchment paper.
+Place garlic cloves, rosemary and lemon, on the sheet pan.
+Transfer chicken to sheet pan, skin side up, placing it on top of the lemon, garlic, and rosemary.

 Notes

-Cook time will vary slightly depending on the size of the chicken thighs.
-If they are on the small side, cook 2 minutes less.
-If they are large, add a few extra minutes to ensure they are done or use a meat thermometer - it should register 160-165, and allow chicken to rest for 5 minutes before serving.
+• Cook time will vary slightly depending on the size of the chicken thighs.
+If they are on the small side, you might cook them 2 minutes less.
+If they are large, add a few extra minutes to ensure they are done or use a meat thermometer - it should register 160° and allow chicken to rest for a few minutes before serving.

 Nutrition Information: